 - Your baby is fascinated by sounds.
 Play the echo game with her by making a sound like "ooh," "aah," or "eee," and see if she'll mimic you.

-- Never leave a baby alone with a pet, no matter how gentle.
+- Never leave a baby alone with a pet, no matter how gentle your pet may seem.

 - It's still probably too early for solid foods.
-Wait until your baby is able to sit on her own, between 4 and 6 months.
+Wait until your baby is able to sit on her own, between 4 and 6 months before you introduce them.

 - Start good oral health.
 Moisten a piece of gauze with a little water and wipe it along her gums once a day after a feeding.